Sina-Baharlou/Depth-VRD/README.md

 We release a new dataset called VG-Depth as an extension to Visual Genome.
 This dataset contains synthetically generated depth maps from Visual Genome images and can be downloaded from the following link: [VG-Depth](https://drive.google.com/open?id=1-BQcGwsnwS-cYHSWIAkmToSCINUnNZQh)

-Here are some examples of the Visual Genome images and their corresponding depth maps provided by our dataset:
+Here are some examples of the Visual Genome images and their corresponding depth maps provided in our dataset:

 <p align="center"><img src="docs/fine-images.jpg" width="720" title="Depth Map Samples"></p>